-The case for ERP integration
+Making the case for ERP integration is easy.

 Enterprise resource planning (ERP) software has formed the digital backbone of businesses across virtually every industry for almost 30 years, enabling organizations to optimize many of their most essential business functions in finance, human capital management, enterprise performance management, and supplier relationship management.
 However, the world has changed dramatically since the 1990s, with an explosion in best-of-breed solutions across every industry, creating opportunities to drive innovation and differentiated customer experiences.
 While ERPs act as the system of record or data master for much of an organization’s data and transactions, these systems also contain important customer and business information.

 Companies increasingly rely on modern CRM systems to act as a system of engagement, where employees prefer to do their work.
 IDG reports that 73% of enterprises have at least one application or a portion of their enterprise computing infrastructure in the cloud, with almost half of cloud computing budgets allocated to SaaS apps (48%).
 Thus, connecting all of these systems together is crucial to delivering the connected customer, partner, and employee experiences that bring digital transformation.

 To meet business requirements, employees need real-time access to accurate data on any device in order to make timely and sound business decisions.
 As an example, salespeople spend almost one-third of their time searching for information instead of serving their customers.
 Without proper ERP integration, employees are forced to pivot between systems, sometimes requiring customers to talk to multiple departments, and often self-service is unavailable.
 And employees are just as frustrated as customers with these legacy experiences.